What to Do in Paris on Rainy Days ? Our 20 Favorite Activities

 We all know about the Louvre, the Musée d’Orsay and, now, even about the Musée du Quai Branly.

-But have you ever heard about the less known Musée des Arts Forains (Fairground Arts Museum)?
+But have you discovered the lesser-known Musée des Arts Forains (Fairground Arts Museum)?

-Located inside the Pavillons de Bercy, the museum exhibits circus and funfairs’ attractions dating from the 19th to the 20th century.
+Located inside the Pavillons de Bercy, the museum exhibits circus and funfair attractions dating from the 19th to the 20th century.

 Unlike normal museums, the collection isn’t locked up behind windows and you are more than welcome to touch and even try out some of the oldest attractions.